-Record searches, literature received and reviewed, and overall survey results indicate that the likelihood of discovering potentially significant archaeological resources within or near the APE is relatively high.
-This conclusion suggests unanticipated discoveries may occur from construction-related activities such as grading and excavation.
-The disturbance or destruction of potentially significant undiscovered archaeological resources by these activities has been identified as an effect.
-However, conditions proposed on construction-related activities would mitigate impacts on known and undiscovered archaeological resources.
+Within the APE, one known prehistoric archaeological resource was identified as having the potential to yield important information at the National Register level.
+Additionally, records searches, relevant literature received and reviewed, and overall survey results indicate that the likelihood of discovering potentially significant archaeological/cultural resources within or near the airport is relatively high.
+This conclusion suggests unanticipated discoveries of archaeological/cultural resources may occur from construction-related activities associated with the LAX Master Plan project.
+The disturbance or destruction of potentially significant undiscovered archaeological resources by these activities (grading and excavation) has been identified as an effect, however, conditions imposed on construction-related activities on known and undiscovered archaeological resources.